charguer/optitrust/sc_artifact.md

 - `SEED` if you want to use the same random seed for every run, as opposed to using a different one for each run (e.g. `SEED=0`).

-Note that our code, like Barsamian's code, initializes particles using a single core.
+Remark: our code, like Barsamian's code, initializes particles using a single core.
 Overall, the initialization process generally takes the same order of magnitude of time as the parallel processing of the particles.